 In this review we’ve taken much of the work out of the process for you.
-Using data from consumer reviews and independent reviewers, plus research data about what consumers say is most important to them in choosing a mattress, we examine five of the best rated memory foam mattresses and the top five innerspring beds of the year and ranked them accordingly.
+Using data from consumer reviews and independent reviewers, plus research data about what consumers say is most important to them in choosing a mattress, we examine the best rated mattresses of the year and ranked them accordingly.

 Best Mattresses of 2019

 |Amerisleep AS3||The most comfortable & affordable mattress with the best reviews.||

 |Zoma Sports Mattress||Designed to help athletes sleeper better and recover quicker; features state-of-the-art sleep-enhancing technologies.||

 |Avocado Green||Top-rated latex hybrid with all-natural latex & bouncy innerspring coils.||

 |Layla||Copper-infused memory foam that keeps the mattress cool, clean, & supportive.||

 |Tuft & Needle||Cushioning but bouncy feel and our recommended budget-friendly mattress.||

 |Nolah||Features innovative Nolah AirFoam, designed to relieve pressure 4x better.||